Traffic congestion and excess demand for parking are two of the key challenges of our time.

 So lets restate the problem as 'too many drivers', and find out how to help drivers become passengers more of the time, using the empty capacity and leaving some cars behind.

-For those who drive alone to work or school every day, if they rode as a passenger (in a car, van, or bus) just one day a week, there would be 20% less work and school traffic during peak - enough to get rid of the worst of the congestion and excess parking demand.
+For those who drive alone to work or school every day, if they rode as a passenger (in a bus, van, or car that will make the trip anyway) just one day a week, there would be 20% less work and school traffic during peak - enough to get rid of the worst of the congestion and excess parking demand in most cities.

 Welcome, and please join with the Ridesharing Institute to help start a conversation, influence policy, and carry out applied research to increase passengership rates around the world.